naufiero/abaco/docs/introduction.rst

 Introduction
 ============

-abaco (Actor based containers/computing) is a platform for deploying, executing and scaling distributed systems based on the actor model of concurrent computation.
+Abaco (Actor based containers/computing) is a platform for deploying, executing and scaling distributed systems based on the actor model of concurrent computation.
 In abaco, the computational primitives (referred to as "actors") are each defined by a Docker container image and communicate via messages passed over http.
 This approach makes it easy to run distributed computing systems composed of components build in completely different technologies.
 Additionally, systems